WDI-Oryx/wdi-oryx-homework/_Homework_Tasks/week_01/day_01/StarWars_HW/README.md

 ## Set the Scene

 1. Open the **Terminal app**
-1. Git Clone this Repo
-1. Change directories to this assignment
 1. Create a new directory called "**galaxy_far_far_away**" and enter it.
 1. Create a directory called "**death_star**", and make the following files inside of it: